complyue/edh-early-history/Tour/Readme.md

 (see [Attribute](#attribute)) are likely to be misperceived as _variables_ in traditional sense of imperative programming languages.

+> I urge you to quarantine the _variable_ concept in context of a programming
+> language and programming in general (it's still safe and sound in mathematics,
+> statistics etc. of course), because that's how current generation of computing
+> hardwares work, not how computing works in general.
+>
+> Using _variables_ in thoughts is anti-human, imagine yourself allocating an
+> box area on a piece of paper, writing sth into it, erase it, write sth new,
+> and repeat and repeat ...
+I would feel ridiculous.

-But you should really convert your intuition when coding in **Edh**, for the sake of the fact that you are programming transactional concurrency in contrast to traditional single-threaded programs, or multi-threaded programs synchronized.
+At least, you should really convert your intuition when coding in **Edh**, for the sake of the fact that you are programming transactional concurrency in contrast to traditional single-threaded programs, or multi-threaded programs synchronized.